danwerner21/6x0x-DOS65/README.md

 1. MD support FOR 6X0X
 1. RAMDISK support FOR 6502PC

+1. Make format system independent
+1. re-test entire system for all targets
+1. build image files for all targets
+1. Add disk images for all systems and Clean up docs
+1. Add RTC support for NHYODYNE
+1. Add ROM support for NHYODYNE
+1. ADD IEC SUPPORT

 1. IO ASSIGNMENT?
 1. punwrt (SERIAL, ETH,  OR CASSETTE SUPPORT) s19?
 1. rdrinp (SERIAL, ETH,  OR CASSETTE SUPPORT) s19?